 To remove metrics from the Monitor page, select the metric that you want to remove and then click the Delete Metric icon at the bottom of the page.

 In Standard web app mode, you can receive alerts based on your web app monitoring metrics.
 The alert feature requires that you first configure a web endpoint for monitoring, which you can do in the Monitoring section of the Configure page.
-On the Settings page of the Azure Management Portal, you can then create a rule to trigger an alert when the metric you choose reaches a value that you specify.
-You can also choose to have email sent when the alert is triggered.
+You can also choose to have email sent when a metric you choose reaches a value that you specify.
 For more information, see How to: Receive Alert Notifications and Manage Alert Rules in Azure.

 When a web app is configured to run in Standard mode, it is allocated dedicated resources equivalent to the Small (default), Medium or Large virtual machine sizes in the table at Virtual Machine and Cloud Service Sizes for Azure.
 There are no limits to the resources a subscription can use for running web apps in Standard mode.
 However, the number of Standard mode web apps that can be created per region is 500.